 No student will be allowed to leave the school grounds without the permission of administration.
-In the event that a student must leave school during the day, a note from the parent must be presented to the office.
-Students may not leave building for lunch.
+In the event that a student must leave school during the day, written, electronic, or verbal notice from a parent/guardian must be presented to the office.
+Students may not leave the building for lunch.